tongoonamujera/Tic-Tac-Toe/README.md

 1. Open a terminal window and enter `git clone https://github.com/tongoonamujera/Tic-Tac-Toe.git`
 2. Make your new cloned directory your active directory
-3. Currently, you are in the "main branch."
+3. Currently, you are in the "development branch."
 4. Change your current branch to Project-setup branch `git checkout Project-setup`

 ### Prerequisites